 Repairs are planned for the future and we may update this in due course.

 The Amalfi Coast has higher mountains and a much longer stretch of coastline.
 You are only limited by what your legs can handle!

 Well-known hiking trails like the Path of the Gods, or the beginner-friendly Sentiero dei Limoni are freely available and there are no closures as far as we are aware.

-So the Amalfi Coast gets a point back.
+So the Amalfi Coast has better hiking opportunities in our opinion, and gets a point back.